Ordisoftware/Hebrew-Letters/README.md

 - Add concordance, transcription, dictionary and comment fields for word analysis.
 - Add search online concordance.

+#### In progress - Version 6.6

+- Improve database management code.
+- Fix data not available when the application is started for the very first time since v6.0.
+- Fix web check update to not display timeout error in auto check mode.
+- Few fixes and improvements.

 #### 2021.11.25 - Version 6.5

 - Improve about box to dynamically display the list of dependencies and media used.